 Dimension Metric Example

-Revenue Growth Sales uplift, upsell conversion +15% upsell from recommendation models
+Revenue Growth Sales uplift, conversion +15% upsell from recommendation models

 Cost Reduction Operational efficiency -20% logistics cost with demand forecasting

-Risk Mitigation Reduced fraud losses -30% fraud detection false positives
+Risk Mitigation Reduced fraud losses -30% fraud false positives

 🌐 Future of Predictive Analytics

-As generative AI and LLMs integrate with predictive analytics, systems will not only forecast but also explain and recommend actions in natural language.
+The next wave will be Real-Time, Augmented by AI copilots, and Automated through continuous learning pipelines.
+As generative AI integrates, systems will not only forecast but also explain and recommend actions in natural language.

-Start with Strategy Define business goals before building models
+• Start with Strategy: Define goals before building models.

-Invest in Data Quality Clean, consistent data is the foundation
+• Invest in Data Quality: Consistent data is the foundation.

-Monitor Continuously Detect drift and update models frequently
+• Monitor: Detect drift and update models frequently.

 ✨ Conclusion: From Prediction to Performance